Second-hand smoke: what is it?

 Children who live in a household where one or more adults smoke need to go to the doctor more often.
 And the chance that they’ll take up smoking in adolescence doubles.

-Protecting your child from second-hand smoke and third-hand smoke
+Protecting children from second-hand smoke and third-hand smoke

-The most important way to protect your child from second-hand smoke is to quit smoking and to support other adults in your child’s life to quit.
+The most important way to protect your child from second-hand and third-hand smoke is to quit smoking and to support other adults in your child’s life to quit.

 This reduces your child’s exposure to second-hand and third-hand smoke.
 It also gives your child positive non-smoking role models.